openwisp/netdiff/README.rst

 ``netdiff.exceptions.NetJsonError``

-Raised when the ``json`` method of ``netdiff.parsers.BaseParser`` does not have enough data to be compliant with the `NetJSON NetworkGraph <https://github.com/interop-dev/netjson#networkgraph>`__ specification.
+Raised when the ``json`` method of ``netdiff.parsers.BaseParser`` does not have enough data to be compliant with the `NetJSON NetworkGraph format`_ specification.

 TopologyRetrievalError
 ~~~~~~~~~~~~~~~~~~~~~~